GLOBAL MARKETS-Stocks climb as Fed calms investors; bond prices up

 For Reuters new Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-(Additional reporting by Lewis Krauskopf in New York and Marc Jones in London; Editing by Bernadette Baum and Dan Grebler)
+(Additional reporting by Yashaswini Swamynathan in Bengaluru and Marc Jones in London; Editing by Nick Zieminski and Bernadette Baum)

 * Proposes to conduct an international offering of guaranteed U.S. Dollar denominated senior fixed rate notes